What Are The Steps in a Business Formation?

 2. What Are The Steps in a Business Formation?

 The next consideration for me is going to be, all right, how many people are involved in this?
 Just one person, single equity share, stockholder, whatever it may be, or are you going to have partners?
 Are you going to have financing sources?
-And it’s good to have conversations among all those people early on about what role they all want to have, and do they really want equity?
+It’s good to have the conversations among all those people early on about what role they all want to have.
+And do they really want equity?
 Are they just loaning you money?
 What is going to be the relationship between all of these people?

-So those are the steps of business formation.
-If you’ve got some questions, Please give me a call.
-I would love to answer your further questions about them.
-If you’ve enjoyed this bulletin, Please share it on social media.
-Email it to a friend or colleague that you think might enjoy it.
-I’m Alan Crone and I’m going to go get some justice.
+Those are the steps of business formation.
+If you’ve got some questions, please give me a call.
+I’d love to answer your further questions about them.
+If you’ve enjoyed this bulletin, please share it on social media, email it to a friend or colleague that you think might enjoy it.
+I’m Alan Crone, and I’m going to go get some justice.
+Thank you.

 Previous Post